Trusted By:

 Sponsor Perspective

-Sponsors need to have a disciplined approach to selecting projects that are likely to deliver the benchmark IRR.
-There are a number of potential pitfalls in the analytical approach.
+Sponsors need to have a disciplined approach to selecting projects likely to deliver the benchmark IRR.
+There are many potential pitfalls in the analytical approach.

 • The investment analysis without project finance